GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     Attestation created

 ### Adding Permissions to Access Attestation Resources
-We need to add permissions to the Service Account used by Spinnaker to access the Attestor resources like Cloud KMS keys and to create the attestation.
-As they are in different projects we will have to add a service account from Spinnaker's project to the Attestor project.
+The Service Account used by Spinnaker needs permissions to access the Attestor resources like Cloud KMS keys and to create the attestation.
+As they are in different projects the service account from Spinnaker's project should be added to the Attestor project and given the proper roles.

 The first step is to get the name of the Spinnaker service account.
 For that, go to the Spinnaker GKE cluster in Cloud Console and click on **Permissions**.